Areas of specialisation

 In addition to the numerous general training and advanced training courses for members of the Innsbruck professional fire department, there are some special areas for particularly challenging operations.

-How does one become a height rescuer?
+How do you become a height rescuer?

 What equipment is used?